What Part of Speech is “Very”? Rules and Examples

 - The very idea of that is shocking!

-In these cases, “very” emphasizes the specificity or exactness of a moment or idea.
+In these cases, “very” emphasizes the specificity or exactness of a moment or idea, acting as an adjective.

 Common Confusion: “Very” vs. “Vary”